Select Page

 What visa will I need to study?

-If the course you want to study is no more than three months long, and you hold an NZ visitor’s visa, then you do not need to get a student visa to study.
-If your course will take three months or longer to complete, you will need a Fee Paying Student Visa.
+If the course you want to study is less than three months long, and you hold an NZ visitor’s visa, then you do not need to get a student visa to study.
+If your course is three months or longer, you will need a Fee Paying Student Visa.
+This visa allows you to study full time in New Zealand for up to four years.

 Is there an age limit?